-It sneaks up on my every time I choose to go to the gym instead of write or relax with my favorite TV show instead of work on revisions.
+It sneaks up on me every time I choose to go to the gym instead of writing or relax with my favorite TV show instead of working on revisions.

 The feeling got worse this spring when fellow mentees in a mentorship program I’m involved in sped through revisions and announced they’d landed with dream agents, all while I felt like I was struggling to push my manuscript out of a mud pit.

 I kept thinking, “If they can do it, why can’t I?”

 Then, I reflected on what my manuscript would look like if I’d just pushed through to try and match someone else’s timeline.
 Sure, I might have been able to query a version of this manuscript in 2019, but almost everything I love about the book would have been absent.
 My favorite elements all emerged during my slow-but-steady revision adventure.

 My process is all about percolation, and the strongest parts of my books exist because I spent months–and yes, sometimes years–turning over potential solutions in my head.

 Recently, I’ve been feeling ready to close out my work on this book and move on to something new.
 Then, I got a piece of feedback that pulled me back in.

 The feedback was insightful and if I implemented it, would tighten up some parts of the book I’ve never been 100 percent happy with.
 It would also take a lot of work–at my slow pace, at least a few months.